Let your home work for you. What you need to know about home equity lines of credit

 "It's a really smart way to borrow money," said Nancy Elkus, vice president, senior consumer lending product manager for Fifth Third Bank.
 “Many consumers don't realize that there's a lot of flexibility with a home equity line of credit.”
 As a homeowner, you’ve spent time working on your home—so why not let your home work for you?
-Here’s what you need to know about a HELOC and how it works so you can make an informed decision.
+Learn more about home equity line of credit requirements and benefits so you can make an informed decision.

 A home equity line of credit is a loan that is secured by the equity in your home.
 With a HELOC, the lender agrees to lend a maximum amount within an agreed-upon period, which includes a draw period and a repayment period.

 Rather than borrowing a lump sum of the entire amount, a borrower can access what they need incrementally during the draw period, making monthly interest payments only on the amount drawn.
 When the draw period ends, the borrower begins making payments that include both interest and principal.

 How much will I qualify to borrow with a HELOC?